-(26) Net interest
+(29) Net interest

-2015 2014 € in thousands Interest income from long-term loans (thereof amount from affiliated companies) 69,644 (69,592) 80,397 (80,397) Other interest and similar income (thereof amount from affiliated companies) 49,553 (48,382) 39,740 (38.086) Interest and similar expenses (thereof amount from affiliated companies) -161,711 (-108,714) -180,787 (-117,714) Expense from interest accrued for provisions -2,009 -1,970 -44,523 -62,620
+2016 2015 € in thousands Interest income from long-term loans (thereof amount from affiliated companies) 70,501 (70,455) 69,644 (69,592) Other interest and similar income (thereof amount from affiliated companies) 32,741 (30,246) 49,553 (48,382) Interest and similar expenses (thereof amount from affiliated companies) -146,964 (-66,222) -161,711 (-108,714) Expense from interest accrued for provisions -2,025 -2,009 -45,747 -44,523

-(27) Income Taxes
+(30) Income Taxes

-Income taxes in the amount of \in 59,694 thousand (previous year \in 62,142 thousand) resulted from current tax expense of \in 52,007 thousand (previous year \in 44,818 thousand) as well as taxes from other accounting periods in the amount of \in 7,687 thousand (previous year \in 17,324 thousand).
+Income taxes in the amount of $\[\] 69,921$ thousand (previous year $\[\] 59,694$ thousand) resulted from current income tax of $\[\] 70,596$ thousand for the year 2016 (previous year $\[\] 52,007$ thousand) as well as tax income from other accounting periods in the amount of $\[\] 687$ thousand (previous year tax expense from other accounting periods of $\[\] 7,687$ thousand).

 The deferred tax for the Tax Group is calculated with a tax rate of 30.5%, which is the tax rate expected to be applicable at the time the temporary differences reverse.
 Deferred tax liabilities arise from differences in the valuation of accounts receivables and from other assets not recognized for tax purposes.
 Differences in the valuation of pensions and other provisions generate deferred tax assets that exceed the amount of deferred tax liabilities.
+For this reason there is no tax gain or expense recognized in the profit and loss statement.

-(28) Derivatives
+(31) Derivatives

 Fresenius SE & Co.
 KGaA uses derivative financial instruments, normally micro-hedges, to hedge against existing or highly probable future interest and currency risks.
 Derivative financial instruments are contracted exclusively for hedging purposes.
 As the critical terms of the underlying transactions basically match those of the derivative financial instruments it can be assumed that hedges are highly effective.
 Fresenius SE & Co.
 KGaA has approved guidelines for assessing risks and to control the use of financial instruments.
-The guidelines require a clear separation between the execution function on the one side and the clearing, accounting and control on the other hand.
+The guidelines require a clear separation between the execution function on the one side and the clearing, accounting and control on the other side.
 Fresenius SE & Co.
 KGaA uses derivative financial instruments to reduce fluctuations in earnings and cash flows caused by changes in foreign currency exchange rates and interest rates.
 The high effectiveness of the derivative financial instruments leads to the expectation that, in general, the underlying transaction and the corresponding derivative will offset each other.